Routes

 </Layout>

-1. When the route is /blog, <Outlet> in routes/layout.tsx represents the component exported in routes/blog/page.tsx, generating the following UI structure:
+1. When the route is /blog, the <Outlet> in routes/layout.tsx represents the component exported from routes/blog/page.tsx.
+The UI structure of the route is:

 <Layout>